Ionizing/rsgrad/docs/src/DOS.md

 The first line shows the labels of each series and have a hastag `#` in the beginning in order to let `numpy.loadtxt` can read it directly.

-Then you can throw it into other plotters like Excel, Matplotlib, OriginPro GnuPlot etc. and do whatever fancy things you like.
+Then you can throw it into other plotters like Excel, Matplotlib, OriginPro GnuPlot etc. and do whatever fancy things you prefer.